citp/privacy-policy-historical/f/fl/fls/flsenate.gov.md

-> *The following text is extracted and transformed from the flsenate.gov privacy policy that was archived on 2007-10-11.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20071011054934id_/http%3A//flsenate.gov/cgi-bin/View_Page.pl%3FFile%3Dprivacy.html%26Directory%3DPublications/General/%26Tab%3Dinfo_center%26Submenu%3D4) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the flsenate.gov privacy policy that was archived on 2009-05-15.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20090515213458id_/http%3A//flsenate.gov/cgi-bin/View_Page.pl%3FFile%3Dprivacy.html%26Directory%3DPublications/General/%26Tab%3Dinfo_center%26Submenu%3D4) for the most accurate reproduction.*

-# Information Center :Help : : flsenate.gov
+# Information Center :Frequently Asked Questions : : flsenate.gov

 Thank you for visiting the Florida Senate's website, _flsenate.gov_.
 Your privacy is very important to us.
 Simply stated, our policy is to collect no personal information about you when you visit _flsenate.gov_ , unless you affirmatively choose to make such information available to us.